geoscixyz/em/content/physical_properties/chargeability/chargeability_lab_setup_measurements.rst

 Lab Setup and Measurements
 ==========================

-To measure chargeability, we use similar set-up for conductivity measurement shown in :numref:`DCcircuit` except for the input current waveform.
+To measure chargeability, we use similar set-up for DC measurement except for the input current waveform.
 Rather than DC, we put half-duty rectangular waveform as shown in :numref:`ACcircuit`.
 If a rock specimen is chargeable then measured voltage will show overvoltage effect.

 Based upon the definition of the chargeability (:math:`\eta=\frac{V_0-V_\infty}{V_0}`), where :math:`V_\infty` and :math:`V_0` are correspondingly measured voltage at zero and inifite frequency, we cannot measure correct chargeability.